Family on a hike in the Blue Ridge Mountains in winter / Photo: Jared Kay

 Outdoor Adventure

-Don’t be fooled by the mountainous locale -- Asheville has its share of mild winter weather with plenty of opportunities for outdoor fun sans snow.
+Don’t be fooled by the mountainous locale — Asheville has its share of mild winter weather with plenty of opportunities for outdoor fun sans snow.
 Check out this list of favorite winter hikes, or for something closer to town with a little more of an adrenaline rush, the Adventure Center of Asheville is open all winter on weekends, so you can climb, bike and zip all year long.
+For shorter, scenic outings, families can also explore drive-by waterfalls like Looking Glass Falls and Bridal Veil Falls.

 All aboard certainly won’t be bored on Asheville’s historic Gray Line Trolley Tours.
 Even locals learn a thing or two about their hometown on this fun and informative tour of the city.
-For those interested in art, check out Mountain Mural Tours and discover gorgeous works of art on Asheville buildings, uncover their history and more.
+For a more kid-focused spin on sightseeing, check out LaZoom’s Lil Boogers: Kids’ Comedy Tour, a silly, family-friendly ride packed with jokes, surprises, and interactive fun that keeps kids laughing while they learn about Asheville.

 Eats and Treats